glouppe/info8006-introduction-to-ai/lecture10.md

 ???

+- The best action a_t is the best action to some x_t, plus one more step.
-The equation embodies in one line the major ideas of Bayes, Ockham, Epicurus, Turing, von Neumann, Bellman, Kolmogorov, and Solomonoff.
+- The equation embodies in one line the major ideas of Bayes, Ockham, Epicurus, Turing, von Neumann, Bellman, Kolmogorov, and Solomonoff.
 The AIXI agent is rigorously shown by [Hut05] to be optimal in many different senses of the word.